w3f/polkadot-wiki/docs/learn-bridges.md

 following methods (ordered by suggested methodology):

 - _Bridge pallets_ - For Substrate-native chains, use a bridge pallet (e.g. Kusama <> Polkadot
-  bridge, since both networks parachains use Substrate).
+  bridge, since both networks' parachains use Substrate).
 - _Smart contracts_ - If the chain is not on Substrate, you should have smart contracts on the non-Substrate chain to bridge (e.g. Ethereum mainnet will have a bridge smart contract that initiates Eth transactions based on incoming XCMP messages).